OlGe404/ansible-collections/olge404/os/README.md

-# Ansible Collection - olge404.os
+# Intro
 This collection is used to simplify the installation, configuration and testing for various software packages on multiple linux distros.
-It shall be used to help improve the quality in automation pipelines and to keep git repositories DRY and concise.
+It shall be used to help improve the quality of automation pipelines and to keep the setup DRY, tested and concise.

 The collection can be used to setup containers, VMs, etc. - basically anything that is based on a linux OS.

 # Install the collection
-To use the collection, you have to install it first.
-This can be done by providing a version and url to install the collection from.
+Install the collection by providing a version and url to install it from.
-Since the collection isn't published to the ansible-galaxy hub, the easiest way to install it is from this git repository.
+Since the collection isn't published to ansible-galaxy, the easiest way is to install it from this repository.

-You can install it  with the following command:
+Use the following command to do so:
 ```bash
 ansible-galaxy collection install git+https://github.com/OlGe404/ansible-collections.git#/olge404/os/,master
 ```

-You can also provide a requirements.yaml file with the collection spec in it
+You can also specify it in the requirements.yaml file
 ```yaml
 # requirements.yaml
 ---